|

 Classical technique

-arts.
-Because traditional students learn to attack in a predetermined
+martial arts.
+Because traditional students learn to attack in a

-pattern rather than in a relationship to their opponent's movements, they
+predetermined pattern rather than in a relationship to their opponent's

-are limited to a combination of predetermined moves from their style.
+movements, they are limited to a combination of predetermined moves from

 Commitment

-Half commitment is like a boxing jab; it is a minor blow to set up major
+technique.
+Half commitment is like a boxing jab; it is a minor blow to set

-blow.
-Full commitment as a major blow, which hits through the target but
+up major blow.
+Full commitment as a major blow, which hits through the

-does not overextend.
-Extension commitment requires the JKD practitioner to
+target but does not overextend.
+Extension commitment requires the JKD

-throw everything he has at his target with no regard for recovery.
-This kind
+practitioner to throw everything he has at his target with no regard for

 Critical distance line

-either move back to intercept or move forward to build momentum and get the
+distance, either move back to intercept or move forward to build momentum

-most power from an attack.
-By doing this, a Jeet Kune Do practitioner gains
+and get the most power from an attack.
+By doing this, a Jeet Kune Do

 Drawing

-leaving some part of his body unprotected and open.
-This provokes the
+purposely leaving some part of his body unprotected and open.
+This

 Defensive movement patterns